diaghilev/course-dbt/greenery/analyses/week3.md

 What is our overall conversion rate? **62.45**

-**Conversion rate definition: sessions with a checkout / all sessions.**
+**Conversion rate definition: sessions with a checkout / all sessions**

 ```
 SELECT